Dynamic Model Routing and Cascading for Efficient LLM Inference: A Survey: Cascades

 While routing preselects an appropriate LLM for a query, cascading sequentially queries a pool of LLMs until a reliable response is obtained.
 Cascading strengthens the routing process by allowing multiple LLMs to be involved in answering a single query.
 In a typical cascading setup, a smaller and cheaper LLM is first queried to generate an initial response.
 Based on the quality of this response, the system decides whether to accept it or escalate the query to a larger and more capable LLM for further refinement or regeneration.
 This cascading system design can be particularly useful when dealing with queries of varying difficulty levels, as it allows the system to adaptively allocate resources based on the complexity of the task at hand.

 FrugalGPT \citep{Chen2024-FrugalGPT} mixes routing and cascading through employing three main components: an LLM router, a threshold-based quality estimator, and a stop judge.
 Given a user query $q$, the router first selects an LLM to obtain its response to the query.
 However, in their setup, they adopted query-agnostic permutation for simplicity.
 Next, the quality estimator based on DistilBERT \citep{Sanh2019-DistilBERT} takes the query, the response, and the selected LLM as input and generates a quality score as output.
 Based on the quality estimation and the invoked LLM service, a cost-aware stop judge determines whether (i) to stop and return the answer, or (ii) to repeat the process of invoking the LLM router and generation scorer.
-Similarly, \citet{Dekoninck2024-CascadeRouting} propose a unified framework that integrates routing and cascading, showing that it consistently outperforms individual approaches.
+Similarly, \citet{Dekoninck2025-CascadeRouting} propose cascade routing, a unified framework that integrates routing and cascading into a single system.
+Unlike pure routing, which selects a single model per query, or cascading, which runs models sequentially from smallest to largest, cascade routing iteratively selects the best model at each step, allowing it to skip or reorder models dynamically.
+The authors identify quality estimation as the critical factor for model selection success and show that cascade routing consistently outperforms individual approaches.